-Apart from 3rd party testing for properties such as air and weather tightness, most illbruck membranes have BBA accreditation, thus satisfying the requirements of various specifiers, clients and building warranty providers.
+Apart from 3rd party testing for properties such as air and weather tightness and reaction to fire, most illbruck membranes have BBA accreditation, thus satisfying the requirements of various specifiers, clients and building warranty providers.

 - What means are there for understanding the principles of how and where to use membranes and for practical training?

-CPD seminars areavailable which include information on the relevant building physics and regulations relating to membranes.
+CPD seminars and webinars are available which include information on the relevant building physics and regulations relating to membranes.
 The ‘illbruck assured’ training programme delivers both theoretical and practical training and can be tailored to suit individual clients’ needs.
 Site delivered ‘tool-box talks’ are also regularly provided on request.

 - What is the ‘i3 System’?

 This is a window (or door) perimeter sealing system providing three functional levels: Weather and airtightness and insulation.
 By installing appropriate products which provide these functions, a robust seal is achieved which will ensure that the weather and energy saving properties of the window will be maintained.
-Why install a highly rated window (eg A++ to BFRC WER scheme) without a similarly performing perimeter seal?
+Why install a highly rated window (eg A++ to BFRC WER scheme, or the lowest U-value possible) without a similarly performing perimeter seal?

 - What is the i3 System comprised of?